whataboutpets/minimal-mistakes/_posts/cats/2019-02-19-how-to-get-rid-of-cat-allergies.md

 A truly "hypoallergenic" cat does not exist!

-[According](https://vet.osu.edu/sites/vet.osu.edu/files/legacy/documents/pdf/education/mph-vph/allergic%20to%20your%20cat.pdf){:target="_blank"} to The Ohio State University College of Veterinary Medicine:
+[According](https://vet.osu.edu/sites/vet.osu.edu/files/legacy/documents/pdf/education/mph-vph/allergic%20to%20your%20cat.pdf){:target="_blank" rel="noopener"} to The Ohio State University College of Veterinary Medicine:

 > All cats produce allergens.